dawidSkowronek19/Low-Dimensional-Modeling/README.md

 Additionally, each project folder contains a PDF file, which serves as a comprehensive report detailing the completed assignment, methodology, and results.

+To ensure all projects work correctly, the following dependencies are required:

+    Eigen library

+    GSL (GNU Scientific Library)

 ************************************
 project01